rainbowcrack/Eyelock/README.md

 ## Use
 * The code in the [eyelock.py](https://github.com/rainbowcrack/Eyelock/blob/main/eyelock.py) file can be pasted into an IDE or Terminal with Python already pre-installed.
-* The code in the [eyelock.sh](https://github.com/rainbowcrack/Eyelock/blob/main/eyelock.sh) file, runs on operating systems Debian, Ubuntu, Federal, Kali Linux... and some verses macOS.
+* The code in the [eyelock.sh](https://github.com/rainbowcrack/Eyelock/blob/main/eyelock.sh) file, runs on operating systems Debian, Ubuntu, Fedora, Kali Linux... and some verses macOS in UNIX.
 * Run in the Cloud, such as Google Cloud.
 Following the any steps for Python or Bash file.